AIDASoft/podio/doc/examples.md

 The following snippets show the support of PODIO for the different use cases.
  The event `store` used in the examples is just an example implementation, and has to be replaced with the store used in the framework of your choice.

+### Object Ownership

+Every data created is either explicitly owned by collections or automatically garbage-collected.
+There is no need for any `new` or `delete` call on user side.

 ### Object Creation and Storage

 Objects and collections can be created via factories, which ensure proper object ownership: